raganwald/presentations/proposals/nordic-ruby-2016.md

 *by Reginald Braithwaite*

-### Taming complexity with combinators: Simplicity in code, in processes, and in life
+### Thinking in Combinators: Making the simple, simple.
+And the complex, possible.